Alone at Dawn: Production

+In March 2021, Metro-Goldwyn-Mayer acquired the film rights to the package, then known as Combat Control with Sam Hargrave being attached direct the film and Jake Gyllenhaal starring and serving as an executive producer on the film.

-It was announced in October 2025 that Adam Driver and Anne Hathaway were set to star in the film, with Ron Howard directing.
-In November, Betty Gilpin was added to the cast.
+It was announced in October 2025 that Adam Driver and Anne Hathaway were set to star in the film, with Ron Howard directing and Gyllenhaal and Hargrave no longer involved anymore.
+In November, Betty Gilpin and several cast members were added to the cast.

-Principal photography began on November 10, 2025, and will wrap on February 11, 2026.
-It will shoot between Maryland and Budapest.
+Principal photography began on November 10, 2025, and wrapped on February 11, 2026.
+It was shot between Maryland and Budapest.

+Release

+Alone at Dawn is scheduled to be released in the United States on December 25, 2027, before going wide on January 7, 2028.